Jobs at Bandcamp

 - A history of developing successful, large-scale, public web software

-- Experience writing software for mobile devices
+- Knowledge of writing software for mobile devices (iOS and android)

-- A world-weary wisdom from fighting with and then making peace with CSS
+- A world-weary wisdom from fighting with and then making peace with css

 - The ability to find your way around and make things happen in linux

 - Outstanding writing skills (a personal blog we can visit is a plus)